consevempthe/Plunder_Chess_Game/design/User_Stories/UserStories_Sprint3_P2.md

 ## **Epics**
 These are the User Stories we are tackling for this sprint.

-1. Game Logic
+1. Client UI
-    - In this epic we are implementing the game logic and creating a bare-bones text-based chess game to make development of the UI easier.
+    - In this epic we plan to create a GUI to allow the user to interface with the xGame registration system.
-    - This epic is directly tied to our user story "As a user, I can play plunder chess."
+    - The registration ui will include a window with a login section and register section
+    - The register section will allow users to create an xGame account using their email, nickname, and a password
+    - The login section will allow existing users to return to xGame to play
-2. Setup Server
+2. ChessBoard UI
-    - This epic focuses on developing the initial setup of our server and creating the methods necessary to request and receive information, so that two players can play with each other.
+    - This epic includes the GUI for the chess board itself
+    - ChessBoard UI will allow players to click on pieces and move them

 ## **Must Have User Stories**
 ### **1. As a user, I can play plunder chess**